scientist-softserv/iiif_print/README.md

 <!-- /TOC -->

 # Overview
-NewspaperWorks is a gem (Rails "engine") for [Hyrax](https://hyrax.samvera.org/) -based digital repository applications to support ingest, management, and display of digitized newspaper content.
+IiifPrint is a gem (Rails "engine") for [Hyrax](https://hyrax.samvera.org/) -based digital repository applications to support ingest, management, and display of digitized newspaper content.

-NewspaperWorks is not a stand-alone application.
+IiifPrint is not a stand-alone application.
 It is designed to be integrated into a new or existing Hyrax (v2.5-v2.9.4) application, providing content models, ingest workflows, and feature-rich UX for newspaper repository use-cases.

-NewspaperWorks supports:
+IiifPrint supports:
 * models for Title, Issue, Page, and Article
 * batch ingest via command line
 * OCR and ALTO creation